SouthsideSoftware/BuildLight/readme.md

 ##Building

+* Open in Visual Studio 2012 and build OR
-* Double click on clicktobuild.bat or open a command window and type "build<return>".
+* Double click on clicktobuild.bat OR
+* Open a command window and type "build<return>".

 This project uses Nuget to pull packages and the packages are not placed into the repository.
 Therefore, you should build as shown above after a clone and before opening the solution in VS.NET to get the latest packages.
 NuGet will check for latest packages whenever you build in VS.NET or at the command line.